This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 At place a time keeping device that remains visible from .
 Allow that remains at rest relative to , and very near while goes in motion (at an inertial pace) between and .

-Is this not inline with what we already believe?
+If you think about it, isn't this inline with what we already believe?
 Do current models not describe cosmic inflation as a time dependent property?
 Does more time not pass for the observer in relative motion?
-Of course and will be further seperated, if everything dilates, not just the space in-between galaxies.
-If we presume that this dilation Einstein applied to time may applied to space in the coordinate system of the observer in relative motion, than we can describe this spatial dilation as the mechanism to the equivalence principle and combine cosmic inflation, gravitational acceleration and time itself into a single process as observed from different reference frames!
+Of course and will be further separated, if everything dilates, not just the space in-between galaxies.
+If we presume that this dilation Einstein applied to time may be applied to space in the coordinate system of the observer in relative motion, then we can describe this spatial dilation as the mechanism to the equivalence principle and combine cosmic inflation, gravitational acceleration and time itself into a single process as observed from different reference frames!

 For the physics professionals: Yes, this model violates the Lorentz transformations, but it does so while satisfying every single experimental validation of either SR or GR.
 Don't stop reading yet, it's just about to get good.